jherforth/nativevillages/MOOD_SYSTEM.md

 ### Interaction Effects

-- **Feeding** - Reduces hunger by 30, boosts mood, resets interaction timer
+- **Feeding** - Reduces hunger by 30, boosts mood by 15 points, resets interaction timer
-- **Right-clicking** - Reduces loneliness, boosts mood slightly
+- **Right-clicking** - Reduces loneliness by 20, boosts mood by 5 points
-- **Trading** - Resets interaction timer, reduces loneliness
+- **Trading** - Reduces loneliness by 25, boosts mood by 20 points, resets interaction timer
 - **Combat** - Increases fear significantly

+### Trading

+NPCs have a trading system that significantly improves their mood:
+- **Grassland Female**: Give bread (any type) to receive random items from their drop list
+- Trading provides the largest mood boost (+20) compared to feeding (+15) or simple interaction (+5)
+- Shows the "trade" desire icon when mood calculation suggests they want to trade
+- Use trading to quickly improve a sad or angry NPC's mood

 ### Persistence
 All mood data is saved when NPCs are unloaded and restored when they reload, ensuring NPCs remember their emotional state.